‘Monstress’ by Lysley Tenorio

-The vibrant stories in Lysley Tenorio’s debut collection, Monstress (Ecco), depict an immigrant experience that reveals the implications of what it means to be a perpetual outsider.
+Monstress (Ecco), a debut story collection by Lysley Tenorio, depicts an immigrant experience that reveals the implications of what it means to be a perpetual outsider.
 Intimate portrayals give way to larger meditations in these eight stories of Filipino fiction.

 In “Save the I-Hotel,” forty years of friendship and the vagaries of old age have finally granted Fortunado the intimacy he’s always desired with neighbor Vicente, but imminent eviction forces a reassessment of the painful choices that led to the present moment.
 In “Help,” a harebrained revenge plot against The Beatles inadvertently reveals a broader world to a group of cousins living in thePhilippines.
 “Superassassin” finds a nerdy teen appropriating the ambiguous legacy of a superhero gone wrong in a bid to seek revenge against a bully.
 And in “The Brothers,”Edmond discovers the true meaning of sibling love in the trans community following the untimely death of his brother.